 - North American standards for mechanical and plumbing designs.

-Take some notes as you read this article.
+Take some notes as you read this article

-This will help you create questions you will want to ask your architect and builder.
+This will help you create questions you will want to ask your architect and builder

 I don’t subscribe to engineered wall systems, as, I have yet to see a system more superior than what we are using in our designs.
 Our methods have been taught for generations.

 No modern tools or equipment:

 In addition, I have been certified in 18 decorative concrete applications.
-Consequently I have been credited with projects in Disney World, Busch Gardens, Universal Studios.
+Consequently, I have been credited with projects in Disney World, Busch Gardens, Universal Studios.
 Namely many resorts and residences throughout Florida USA.
-You can read a bit of my qualifications at: About Us
+You can read a few of my qualifications at: About Us

-Dowels and columns and tie beam:
+Dowels and columns and tie-beam:

-These columns are strategically placed in all corners of the house.
+These columns are strategically placed in all corners of the house by our Costa Rica Custom Home Builders crew.
 Also on each side of an opening (windows and doors).
 If a wall does not have corners or openings.
 Then a column will repeat no less than 3 meters apart.
-The number of continuous rods and stirrups will be designed by structural engineer.
+The number of continuous rods and stirrups will be designed by a structural engineer.

-Also, tying into the footing are rebar dowels with a dog leg.
-These dowels will be tied to the footing every 2 ft.
-Which will enter the center of a block cell that will be filled with concrete.
+Also, tying into the footing are rebar dowels with a dogleg.
+These dowels will be tied to the footing every 2 ft., which will enter the center of a block cell that will be filled with concrete.
 These dowels will continue to the tie beam.